BLUE RIDGE COMMUNITY COLLEGE

 Back to the Main

-In addition to what's outlined on this syllabus, the policies and procedures addressed at www.brcc.edu/syllabus are included as an addendum to this document.
+SUPPLEMENTS TO SYLLABUS: In addition to what is outlined on this syllabus, more required policies and procedures are found here: www.brcc.edu/syllabus.